dbrn/regex_search/README.md

 # regex_search
-This program searches for a regular expression inside a file
+This program searches for a regular expression inside a file.
+It takes the regEx and the filename as arguments